 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Gladiolus.
-An affordable assortment of Giant Gladiolus in amazingly bright and showy colors.
+An affordable assortment of Giant Gladiolus in amazingly bright and showy colours.
 Height 36-48".
 Bulb size: 10-12cm.

 Plant bulbs as soon as possible, once you have received your shipment.
 If you cannot plant right away, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not let the bulbs freeze.
 Plant outdoors once the conditions are right for your hardiness zone.